-Fig. 15-D50AW Mounting Cord Connected to Wall Set
+Fig. 17-D50AW Mounting Cord Connected to Wall Set

-Fig. 16-Mounting Wall Set on Wall Plate Page 24
+Fig. 18-Mounting Wall Set on Wall Plate

-Fig. 17-Handset Hook
+Fig. 19-Handset Hook

-- (b) Remove the screw under the number card and lift out the housing blank. - (c) Replace the housing blank with the handset hook from the kit and secure it with the screw. - (d) Put the number card and its retainer back into the slot over the screw. - (e) Turn the set over and loosen the six captive screws which hold the lower housing.

-(f) Before removing the lower housing from the set, free the D8W cord from its strain relief in the housing.
+- (d) Put the number card and its retainer back into the slot over the screw. - (e) Turn the set over and loosen the six captive screws which hold the lower housing. - (f) Before removing the lower housing from the set, free the D8W cord from its strain relief in the housing.